willchristophersander/Skyfall-GS/README.md

 ## Running on Custom Datasets

-We supports training on custom datasets from two sources: COLMAP reconstructions and satellite imagery.
+We support training on custom datasets from two sources: COLMAP reconstructions and satellite imagery.
 For detailed preprocessing instructions, please refer to the [SatelliteSfM repository](https://github.com/jayin92/SatelliteSfM).

 ### Data Format Requirements